-Trees play an important role in our City in a Garden.
+Trees play an important role in our Garden City.
 Apart from softening and beautifying our cityscape, they provide numerous environmental benefits.
 Not only do they offer a welcome respite from the tropical heat and glare, they help alleviate the heat island effect by removing excess carbon and air pollutants.
 They also prevent soil erosion and reduce storm water run-off.
 Trees also serve a variety of ecological functions including being a natural habitat and source of food for wildlife.
-To a large extent, trees improve our emotional well-being by helping us feel more connected to nature and the city we live in.
+To a large extent, trees improve our emotional wellbeing by helping us feel more connected to nature and the city we live in.